This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 - My desired annual return on investment – 9%

-Using these assumptions, the dividend discount model calculates the fair value of Philip Morris stock at $82 per share.
-Philip Morris stock has been trading in the mid-70s.
-So, it looks like we have a pretty good value here.
+Using these assumptions, the dividend discount model calculates the value of Philip Morris stock at $82 per share.
+Philip Morris stock has been trading in the low-80s.
+So, it looks like we have a stock trading at about its fair value.

 Read more: Philip Morris dividend stock analysis